certik/theoretical-physics/src/relativity/chaptertwo.rst

 Such a metrics corresponds to an inertial frame then.

-What are the (coordinate) transformations, that transform from one intertial frame to another?
+What are the (coordinate) transformations, that transform from one inertial frame to another?
 Those are all transformations that start with an inertial frame metrics (an example of such a metrics is given above), transform it using the transformation matrix and the resulting metrics is also inertial.
 In particular, let $x^\mu$ be inertial, thus $g_{\mu\nu}$ is an inertial